 School begins promptly at 7:55 a.m.
 Any student arriving after 7:55 a.m. will be marked tardy.
-Any student arriving after 8:30 a.m. should report to the office to verify his/her attendance.
+Any student arriving after 7:55 a.m. should immediately report to the office to for morning screening.
 If a student arrives after 12:00 p.m., it is counted as an absence.
-Every five tardies will result in a lunch detention.
 The administrator reserves the right not to re-enroll a student who is consistently late or absent.
 Parents, please note that your child's absences and tardies will be recorded on the quarterly report cards.